 If you aren’t in the mood for some poses, you can take your mat outside, find the perfect location, and then meditate.
 Following your breath for 5-10 minutes is an amazing way to find your inner calm.
 If you don’t already have a mat, I recommend the B Yoga Strong Mat.
 It’s durable, comfortable, and works wonders for tall guys like me.
 Check it out here.

 If yoga isn’t your thing, use this same mat and knock out a HIIT or bodyweight workout.
 Try this stress reducer at home if you want privacy.
 Exercise is an amazing way to fight stress.
 It not only makes you look good, but it has an effect on a neurochemical basis.
 When you exercise, you may reduce cortisol levels.
 Cortisol is among the hormones that your body releases due to stress.
 It also stimulates production of the bodies “feel good” hormones such as serotonin that act as natural pain killers.
-Bring on the burpees!
+This is the difference in distress vs. eustress.
+With that in mind, bring on the burpees!
 If it’s the exercise that is bringing on the stress for you, you are doing it all wrong.
 If your fitness journey is making you depressed, then you should definitely check out this article: 5 Reasons Your Fitness Journey May Be Making You Miserable